jjeanjacques10/pymangaj/README.md

 ## Contribution

-Contributions to PyManga are welcome!
-If you have any bug reports, feature requests, or suggestions, please open an issue on the [GitHub repository](https://github.com/jjeanjacques10/pymanga).
+Contributions to pymangaj are welcome!
+If you have any bug reports, feature requests, or suggestions, please open an issue on the [GitHub repository](https://github.com/jjeanjacques10/pymangaj).

 ## Authors